 You receive a paycheck on a regular basis.
 Maybe it appears on your checking account or you get a physical check in your hands on payday.
 Either way, have you taken time to decode your paycheck?
 Evaluate what your deductions and contributions are.
 Today we will help you decode your paycheck.
-This basic learning is important in the overall process of debt relief as well.
+This basic learning is important in the overall debt management process as well.

 Decode Your Paycheck

 Learning to decode your paycheck is especially important as financial worries continue to create stress for employees of all ages.
+Our credit counseling advice is to make sure you understand everything.
 Here is some information on how to decode your paycheck.

 Total Gross – The total gross shows the total amount of money you make per pay period.
 This can be based on either your annual salary or hours worked.
 Total gross income shows your overall pay before taxes and other deductions, like healthcare and retirement contributions.